 The Tassel Addition

-However, the type of tassel can be as simple and basic as wool wrapped with cord, then progressing to the not so simple; segments built in complex structures of ruffs, bullions and jasmines, with gradations in between the two.
+However, the type of tassel can be as simple and basic as wool wrapped with cord, then progressing to the not so simple; segments built into complex structures of ruffs, bullions and jasmines, with infinite structural combinations.
 Tassels can be as simple or as complex as you want.
 From the basic tassel to the very ornate, there is, in my mind, room for plenty of tassels in our lives!

 The skill that it takes to make these wonderful pieces is also awesome.
 Sadly, this particular craft - the art of Passementerie, is endangered.
 Manufactured trims, braids and tassels are available but the real hand made pieces are only made by a few people (who know how to make them) in the UK.